romitagl/web-tools/README.md

 # 🌟 Web Tools 🌟

 ## 📌 Overview

-Welcome to **Web Tools**, your go-to client-side web application for managing PDF files and images directly in your browser.
-With a strong focus on privacy and security, this tool ensures that your documents never leave your device.
-Merge PDFs and images effortlessly, all while keeping your data 100% private.
+Welcome to **Web Tools**, your go-to client-side web application for a variety of digital tasks.
+With a strong focus on privacy and security, these tools process everything directly in your browser, ensuring your data never leaves your device.
+From merging PDFs to generating QR codes for hospitality businesses, our collection of tools helps simplify your digital workflows while maintaining 100% privacy.

 ---

 ## 🎯 Features

+### PDF & Image Tools

-- **Client-side PDF merging**: No need for a backend; everything happens in your browser.
+- **Client-side PDF merging**: Combine multiple PDFs into a single document with no backend processing
+- **Image to PDF conversion**: Convert and include images in your PDF documents
-- **No file uploads**: Your files stay on your device, ensuring maximum privacy.
+- **No file uploads**: Your files stay on your device, ensuring maximum privacy
-- **Secure & Private**: No external servers, no data leaks.
-- **Easy to Use**: Merge PDFs and images in just a few clicks.
+- **Simple drag & drop interface**: Easy file management and reordering

+### QR Code Generator & Scanner

+- **Multi-purpose QR codes**: Generate QR codes for URLs, text, Wi-Fi credentials, and contact information
+- **Built-in QR scanner**: Scan QR codes using your camera or from uploaded images
+- **Customization options**: Adjust colors, size, and other properties of your QR codes
+- **Perfect for hospitality**: Create QR codes for guest Wi-Fi access, contact info, and check-in instructions

+### Network Tools

+- **CIDR Subnet Calculator**: Calculate network addresses, broadcast addresses, and IP ranges
+- **Subnet creator**: Generate subnet allocations for network planning
+- **Visual IP range display**: Easily understand IP allocations

+### Developer Tools

+- **Code Formatter & Beautifier**: Format and beautify code in multiple languages
+- **Base64 Encoder/Decoder**: Convert text or binary data to and from Base64 encoding
+- **Syntax highlighting**: Properly formatted code with color highlighting

+---

+## 🔐 Privacy & Security

+All Web Tools operate with these core principles:

+- **100% Client-side Processing**: All computations happen in your browser
+- **No Data Transmission**: Your files and information never leave your device
+- **No Data Storage**: Nothing is saved on servers
+- **Open Source**: Transparent code that you can verify

 🚀 **Runs safely and securely in your browser** 🚀